intel/confidential-cloud-native-primitives/service/eventlog-server/README.md

 ### Deploy as Sidecar

-In the scenario of confidential containers, it is nice to deploy the eventlog service as sidecar working along with the confidential containers.
+In the scenario of confidential containers, it is nice to deploy the Eventlog server service as sidecar working along with the confidential containers.
 The deployment helm chart is still in progress.

 ### User application deployment

-Make sure that the user application mount the same eventlog directory into the container, which defined by `eventlogDir` variable within the helm chart values.yaml.
+Make sure that the user application mount the same event log directory into the container, which defined by `eventlogDir` variable within the helm chart values.yaml.
 So that it can get the event log fetched and use according to their usage.